 Microsoft’s Organizational Structure & Its Characteristics (An Analysis)

-Microsoft Corporation organizational structure, company business corporate structure, organizational design hierarchy, computer business case study analysis
+Microsoft organizational structure, company corporate structure, organizational design hierarchy, departments, computer business divisions analysis case study

 Front lobby entrance of one of the buildings in Microsoft’s Redmond, Washington campus.
-Microsoft Corporation’s organizational structure (business structure) and its characteristics support product innovation.
+Microsoft Corporation’s organizational structure (business structure) and its design support product innovation.
 (Photo: Public Domain)

-Microsoft Corporation’s organizational structure enables the business to grow, especially following the firm’s structural changes in the past several years.
-A company’s corporate structure refers to the anatomy and arrangement of the organization and its components.
-In Microsoft’s case, the organizational structure stresses the importance of business output.
+Microsoft Corporation’s organizational structure enables the business to grow through product innovation.
+The company’s corporate structure is the anatomy and arrangement of the organization and its components.
+In Microsoft’s case, this organizational structure stresses the importance of business output, including information technology, online services, and consumer electronics.
 Considering the company’s dominance in the IBM PC-compatible operating system market, this company structure helps maintain competitive advantages, in accordance with Microsoft’s generic competitive strategy and intensive growth strategies.
-The company’s long-term success depends on the suitability of its corporate structure to market conditions and industry forces.
+The company’s long-term success depends on the suitability of its corporate structure to the conditions of the IT industry.

-Microsoft Corporation has a product type divisional organizational structure.
-This structure involves divisions that are based on certain computer hardware and software products, or organizational outputs.
-The following characteristics are significant in Microsoft’s organizational structure:
+Microsoft has a product-type divisional organizational structure.
+This structure involves divisions that are based on the types of IT, online services, and consumer electronics that the business offers.
+The following characteristics define Microsoft’s organizational structure:

 3. Geographic segments

-Product Type Divisions.
-Product type divisions are the primary characteristic of Microsoft’s organizational structure.
-In this characteristic, the company uses product or output as the main criterion for grouping personnel and related resources.
+Product-Type Divisions.
+Product-type divisions are the primary characteristic of Microsoft’s company structure.
+The company uses product or organizational output as the main criterion for grouping personnel and related resources in IT business operations.
 For example, the organization has a self-contained division for Intelligent Cloud products and separate divisions for other products.
+The business strengths and competencies enumerated in the SWOT analysis of Microsoft support the effectiveness of these divisions of the company structure.
 This structural feature contributes to the company’s organizational capacity for product innovation.
-The following are the product type divisions in Microsoft’s corporate structure:
+The following are the product-type divisions in Microsoft’s corporate structure:

 1. Productivity and Business Processes